Minta Kay

 Partner

-Minta Kay is a partner in the firm’s Business Law department, and Real Estate Industry group.
-For more than 28 years, Minta has represented institutional investors, tax-exempts, real estate funds, and owner/operators in connection with all aspects of their real estate investment transactions.
+Minta Kay is a partner in the firm's Business Law department, and Real Estate Industry group.
+For more than 35 years, Minta has represented institutional investors, tax-exempts, real estate funds, and owner/operators in connection with all aspects of their real estate investment transactions.
 She regularly advises clients on joint venture formation and restructuring, senior and junior debt origination, acquisition and restructuring, portfolio transactions, development transactions, and property sales and acquisitions.
-In the past five years, she has closed over 55 transactions totaling in excess of $8.5 billion.
+In the past five years, she has closed over 55 real estate transactions totaling in excess of $12.5 billion.

-Minta is consistently recognized as a leading real estate attorney by Chambers USA: America’s Leading Lawyers for Business, Super Lawyers, and U.S. News-Best Lawyers.
+Minta is consistently recognized as a leading real estate attorney by Chambers USA: America's Leading Lawyers for Business, Super Lawyers, and U.S. News-Best Lawyers.
 She formerly served on Goodwin's Executive Committee, as chair of its Attorney Review Committee, and as a member of the Partnership and Allocations Committees.
-Presently, she serves as a member of the Women’s Initiative.
+Presently, she serves as a member of the Women's Initiative and the firm's Amplify program, focused on the advancement of diverse attorneys and attorneys of color.

 Admitted to practice in New York and Massachusetts, Minta splits her time between the firm’s New York and Boston offices.